Skip to main content

 Additionally, provide a direct link or reference to the specific source where the standard can be accessed.
 By including these details, you ensure that your references are accurate and complete, and allow others to locate and access the referenced standard easily.

-Using standards in your thesis or other academic papers
+Using standards in other documents

 Do make sure to give credit to the standards you are using by referencing